 If you don’t have the budget for a high-end set of cookware, this collection will fit your budget while it looks good on your stove.
 The pans have a mirrored finish inside and out, and an encapsulated base for even heat distribution.
 These can be used on all cooking surfaces.

+Our tester noted that these pans are lighter than expected given the thickness of the base, but for the price, they are good for someone who doesn't need to cook in large quantities.
 The set includes a 1.5-quart saucepan with lid, a 1.5-quart casserole with lid, a 2-quart casserole with lid, a 3-quart casserole with lid, a 5.5-quart stockpot with lid, and a 10-inch frying pan with lid.
-While this set includes a variety of pots and pans that are useful, you might be tempted to add a smaller frying pan or a larger stockpot or Dutch oven to your collection.
+While this set includes a variety of pots and pans that are useful, you might be tempted to add a smaller frying pan or a larger stockpot or Dutch oven to round out your collection.

 Best for Small Kitchens: Calphalon Premier Space-Saving Stainless Steel Supper Club Set